 Fortunately, shopping around for the most competitive cover, and opting to pay annually rather than monthly, can lead to huge savings.

-However, you could save hundreds of pounds a year by moving to an online 'dual fuel' direct debit deal.
+However, you could save hundreds of pounds a year by moving to the best available online direct debit deal.